Adminer0/DJI-Phanthom-4/README.md

 # DJI-Phanthom-4-clone
-This project is a DJI Phantom 4–inspired replica drone, designed to closely match the original’s iconic shape and layout while being built using DIY electronics and custom parts.
-The replica focuses on recreating the Phantom 4’s clean, integrated design, stable flight characteristics, and practical layout for learning and experimentation.
+This project is a DJI Phantom 4 replica drone, designed to closely match the original’s iconic shape and layout while being built using DIY electronics and custom parts.
+The replica focuses on recreating the Phantom 4’s clean, minimalistic design and stable flight .

-The frame follows the Phantom-style monocoque body with raised motor arms, providing good balance, strength, and vibration isolation.
-It is intended for educational use, prototyping, and hands-on learning in drone electronics, flight controllers, and navigation systems.
-While it visually resembles the DJI Phantom 4, all internal components, firmware, and construction are independently designed and assemble

 ## Authors